Blackstone Q2 distributable earnings drop as asset sales slow

 By Chibuike Oguh

-July 23 (Reuters) - Blackstone Group Inc BX.N, the world's largest alternative asset manager, said on Thursday its distributable earnings fell 23% year-on-year in the second quarter, as the coronavirus outbreak put off potential acquisition of some of its assets.
+July 23 (Reuters) - Blackstone Group Inc BX.N, the world's largest alternative asset manager, said on Thursday its distributable earnings fell 23% year-on-year in the second quarter, as the coronavirus outbreak made it more difficult to divest assets.

 Distributable earnings is a metric that Blackstone and other private equity firms focus on to describe their business.
 Using generally accepted accounting principles, Blackstone reported an 86% rise in net income to $568.3 million, as a rally in the markets in the second quarter, driven by central bank intervention and government stimulus, boosted the value of its assets.

-The buyout firm said its private equity portfolio grew 12.8% in the second quarter, compared with a 20% in rise in the benchmark S&P 500 stock index over the same period.
-Opportunistic and core real estate funds appreciated by 1.6% and 3% respectively during the quarter.
+The buyout firm said its private equity portfolio grew 12.8% in the second quarter, compared with a 20% rise in the benchmark S&P 500 stock index over the same period.

 "It was a strong quarter for our firm despite the continued market volatility.
 We are very well positioned to navigate the road ahead with our long-term committed capital model and an industry-record $156 billion of dry powder," Blackstone Chief Executive Steve Schwarzman said in a statement, referring to unspent capital.

-Total assets under management, that include real estate, private equity corporate credit and investments in hedge funds, rose to $564.3 billion from $538 billion reported in March, supported by strong fundraising.
+Total assets under management, which include real estate, private equity corporate credit and investments in hedge funds, rose to $564.3 billion from $538 billion reported in March, supported by strong fundraising.
 Many of these assets generated management fees that boosted Blackstone's fee-related earnings by 28% year-on-year to $541 million.
+Revenue from performance fees that rely on asset sales, on the other hand, dropped 70% to $102 million.

+"Performance fees missed what the street expected, but that's understandable given the current environment," said Morgan Stanley analyst Michael Cyprys.
+"This was partly offset by their beat on fee-related earnings driven by better management fees and lower compensation expenses."

+In June, the U.S. Department of Labor issued guidance allowing private equity funds to be offered as an investment option to defined contribution retirement plans, including 401 (k) plans.
+Blackstone said it expects to gain a significant share of the capital that will flow into the 401 (k) industry.

 Blackstone declared a quarterly dividend of 37 cents per share.